Garden Grove, California Therapists

 Mental Health Resources in Garden Grove, California

-The problem with mental illness in Orange County has gotten so serious, the county is now mandating mental health treatment for its citizens.
-They are 1 of only 2 counties in California who have embraced such legislation.
+The problem with mental illness in Orange County has gotten so serious, that the county is now mandating mental health treatment for its citizens.
+They are 1 of only 2 counties in California that have embraced such legislation.

 There are about 375 mental health professionals in Garden Grove.
 As mentioned above, however, the issue is not always about the number of professionals – it is a matter of follow-up.
 People without insurance coverage simply will not or cannot get the follow-up care they need.